Ants

 Body length 25mm

-This is a very large and hairy bee, with black abdomen and yellow thorax.
+Great Carpenter Bee is the largest bee in Australia.
+They are very large and hairy bees, with black abdomen and yellow thorax.
 Wings are dark brown in colour.
 They are solitary, i.e., living on its own, not like the Honey Bees that living in group.

 wpe33.jpg (26473 bytes)

-In late spring 2002, we found it resting on a footpath, could not fly nor walk, seemed having some problems.
+In late spring 2002, we found this large bee resting on a footpath in the bushland, could not fly nor walk, seemed having some problems.
 We took it home, for the next day it became normal.
 We let it go.
 It flied away and disappeared within seconds.
+Later we learnt from the reference information that the bee could be just hatched from the pupa borrow.

 Reference: